cubeapm/docs/docs/instrumentation/instrumentation.md

 :::info
 New Relic PHP agent does not support the NEW_RELIC_HOST environment variable.
 It needs setting the `newrelic.daemon.collector_host` value in newrelic.ini instead.

+Also, while unrelated to CubeAPM, we highly recommend setting `newrelic.transaction_tracer.detail = 0` in newrelic.ini.
+Without this, the New Relic PHP agent generates a lot of data which degrades application performance.
 :::

 :::info